jamesnvc/occasionallycogent/_drafts/books-of-2016.md

 One thing I found very interesting reading the book is how important women were to the story of Robert Moses:
 He was in many ways shaped by his mother & grandmother and his downfall was precipitated by a group of women.

+This book was both very entertaining and enlightening -- I feel like I have a better grasp of how cities are shaped and the ways in which political power is applied and made manifest.

 # Lenin's Tomb, by David Remnick

 At some point, I became interested in knowing more about the history of the Soviet Union.
 I was hoping that I'd be able to find the equivalent of *The Battle Cry of Freedom* for the Soviet Union, but apparently it is something too large to be contained in a single volume.

 Remnick's book is the story of the fall of Soviet Union, but in the process, it describes a lot about its history and how that lead to its downfall.
+I definitely want to read more about the topic, but this was a good volume to understand how the Union came to an end.

 # The Ground Beneath Her Feet, by Salman Rushdie